From the full Irish to curry chips, what Irish comfort foods do you crave?

 When you think of the Irish diet you probably think of meat and potatoes, right?
 Well, I’m here to tell you yes, of course, but there’s much more.
 Our diet also consists of a lot of dairy as well!

 And the Irish diet is evolving daily – new cuisines are making their mark in Ireland with restaurants popping up right and left.
-Yet, despite these changes, there are some traditional comfort foods that will always be found among our favorites.
+Yet, despite these changes, some traditional comfort foods will always be found among our favorites.

 Full Irish breakfast